-- #13 – Clickheat: Clickheat is an open-source alternative, developed by Labs Media, that allows you to create a heatmap from mouse clicks on your site.
-However, its WordPress plugin hasn’t been updated in over two years.
+14. Clickheat: Clickheat is an open-source alternative, developed by Labs Media, that allows you to create a heatmap from mouse clicks on your site.
 If you’re a developer, you can quickly integrate the service in your WordPress site with a few lines of code.

 Heatmap analytics is one of those “must-know” things for every content marketer and aspiring entrepreneurs.
 Put simply, it helps you know your customer better.
 Just like keyword research – where you put yourself in the shoes of your customer, heatmap analytics give you the actual hard evidence as to where your customer are clicking.

 With this new information, you can optimize your landing pages, increase your conversions and ultimately build a better experience for your visitors.
 Do you know of a cool heatmap analytics service we haven’t listed here?
 Let us know!